SlugBot/web/guide.md

 You are not limited to only scanning processes planted on yourself; You can also scan for processes planted on other people.
 This can be useful for finding good marks, defending other members, or hijacking profitable processes.

 ## Cleaning and Hijacking
 Once you've identified a process, you may want to remove it or hijack it.
-Use the `!clean` or `!hijack` commands respectively to begin process.
+Use the <span class="command-link" data-command="clean"/> or <span class="command-link" data-command="hijack"/> commands respectively to begin process.
 The more properties of the process you've identified, the more likely it will be successfully removed.

 ## Investing
 Another method of making SC is to invest in text channels in discord servers.
 Channel investments let you invest SC in a channel to get return payments for messages sent in that channel for 7 days.
 The return rates are calculated from the last 7 days activity - meaning that if a channel is more active in the following 7 days, you will see bigger returns.
-Use the `!invest [channel] [amount]` command to see the expected return rate on the channel and how much you're expected to make by the end of the investment period.
+Use the <span class="command-link" data-command="invest"/> command to see the expected return rate on the channel and how much you're expected to make by the end of the investment period.
 You can confirm or cancel the investment before SC is taken so feel free to use the command to view various channel's return rates.

 To terminate an investment early, use the command `!invest terminate <channel>`.
 You will NOT be reimbursed any SC.

 ## Stats
 Stats determine how long it takes for processes to complete, how effective processes are, or how secure your account is.
 For example, a higher **FIREWALL** stat will mean it will take longer for others to **BYPASS** it and access your account.
-You can level up using the command `!levelup <stat>` but it will cost SC.
+You can level up using the command <span class="command-link" data-command="levelup"/> but it will cost SC.
 Every stat leveled increases your POWER Lvl.
 Every fifth POWER Lvl increases your vault capacity. every tenth POWER Lvl increases the number of investments you can make.

 ---